 Very foggy when we woke.
 Visited the Visitor Center again and saw the movie.
 Then went up to Green Gardens to hike at least an hour or so, but it was very foggy and the path was rocky and wet, plus there were tons of mosquitoes.
 So we turned around after 15 minutes or so and drove to Western Brook Pond.

-Good thing we did, as it took a while to drive in the fog ?such winding roads.
-Ate a picnic lunch before we walked out to the boat, it?s a good 2 miles on a gravel road.
+Good thing we did, as it took a while to drive in the fog along such winding roads.
+Ate a picnic lunch before we walked out to the boat, it’s a good 2 miles on a gravel road.
 The boat ride was stunning.
 Wreaths of fog around the mountaintops.
 The cloud cover breaking made it spectacular.
 Lots of waterfalls running down the fjord.
 Boat held about 80 people.
-The water itself is pristine ? too pristine to support life, which seems like something to think about.
+The water itself is pristine, too pristine to support life, which seems like something to think about.

 Coming home stopped at about 5:00 to eat in a town called Rocky Harbour.
 Split a salad and Doug had fish brewwis, I had clam strips and french fries.
-Brought a piece of ?matrimonial cake? home to share later ? a date bar.
+Brought a piece of matrimonial cake home to share later, a type of date bar.
 I had noticed that the grocery stores, even small ones, are well stocked with dates, so now I know why.

 Day Twelve — Happy 34th Anniversary to Us! — Thrombolites & Lanse Aux Meadows